davidkellis/able/README.md

 In by-need evaluation, the expression is evaluated once, on the first occasion that the expression's value is needed, and the resulting value is memoized for future use.

-By-need evaluation is supported through the `Lazy` marker type.
+By-need evaluation is supported through the `Lazy` type.

-The `Lazy` marker type has the same semantics as the `Thunk` marker type, with the exception that the value produced by the first access is memoized, such that subsequent accesses of the value return the same instance of the value.
+The `Lazy` type has the same semantics as the `Thunk` type, with the exception that the value produced by the first access is memoized, such that subsequent accesses of the value return the same instance of the value.

 ## Macros